poofcakes/bpevents/README.md

 ## License

+Copyright (c) 2025 BP:SR Event Tracker - All Rights Reserved.

-This project is open source and available under the MIT License.
+This project is proprietary software.
+Commercial use and distribution are prohibited.
+See [LICENSE](LICENSE) for full terms.

 ## Acknowledgments